darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## A completed compiler: rendering functions and classes

 The next biggest gain of expressiveness will be in compiling functions and classes.
-[DEBO NOTE: We should also explicitly mention why we're adding listcomps and lambdas in this version.
-Are they related to function or classdefs in an interesting way?
-Will they be able to leverage the same infrastructure?]
 As we will see shortly, this requires even bigger changes to our design.

     # in figure 2: ASTs added in Tailbiter version 2.